Top Dem struggles to explain why Clinton impeachment bad, Trump impeachment good

 "No one believes that the president will ultimately be removed from office, so we will have dragged this country through a six-month trial in the Senate, and Bill Clinton will still remain president," Engel said in the clip.
 "What good does that do?"

 "Aren't we facing a similar situation right now?"
-Stephanopoulos asked.
+Stephanopoulos asked, noting that Republicans command a majority in the Senate, where a two-thirds vote would be needed to convict and remove the president from office.

 "Well, we're not.
 First of all, I like the way I looked 20 years ago," Engel responded.
 "Look, we have a constitutional responsibility, as members of Congress.
 The president says that Article II of the Constitution allows him to do anything.
 But Congress is there to -- to -- to prevent the president from doing things that are illegal."